MONROE COUNTY SHERIFF DEPUTY

 Deputy Jeremy Lestock

-The Bedford Public School District, in cooperation with the Monroe County Sheriff’s Office, employs one full-time sheriff deputy who serve as School Resource Officer for the district.
+The Bedford Public School District, in cooperation with the Monroe County Sheriff’s Office and Bedford Township, employs two full-time sheriff deputies who serve as School Resource Officers for the district.

 IN AN EMERGENCY